zachartmann/Tutorial10_Group-1/Report.md

 Artefact | Description
 ---|---
 Empathy Maps | Is a tool used to visualise user attitudes and behaviours, this map is split into 6 quadrants (Says, Thinks, Does, Feels, Pains and Gains).
 POV Statements | Point of view statements are statements which focus on the specific user and their needs.
-These statements represent the teams results for the define phrase.
+These statements represent the team's results for the define phase.
 How might we?
 (H | How might we statements represent our results of the ideate phase and are short statements built from point of view statements

 ## **Brainstormed Ideas and Reflection**